-Bear, an adorable 5 year old Shih Tzu, was presented to Family VetCare for unexplained weight loss.
-Upon oral exam, Dr. Wodiske identified some interesting – and likely painful – findings.
+Bear, an adorable 5-year-old Shih Tzu, was presented to Family VetCare for unexplained weight loss.
+After an oral examination, Dr. Wodiske identified some interesting–and likely painful–findings.

 We carefully removed the infected teeth (11 in total!) as a means to eliminate pain and help improve his quality of life.
 We scaled and polished the remaining teeth, and these before and after pictures show his new set of sparkling pearly whites!

 Bear recovered wonderfully from anesthesia and is expected to heal perfectly from his oral surgery.
 We fully anticipate him to be a happier, healthier, and more robust version of himself going forward!

 At Family VetCare, we LOVE stories like these.
 These types of stories fuel our passion to provide the medical care that our patients need and deserve, and we feel blessed to play a role in keeping them happy and healthy.
 We are very thankful to serve Bear and his family, and we take great pride in helping to strengthen and extend the human-animal bond that exists in his home!

 We love you Bear, you were a TROOPER, and we’re excited for your pain-free future!